 1 Increase your prices.
 Many businesses price too low or set initial prices but then do not raise enough from year to year.
 Do your management accounts provide enough granularity to tell you about profitability at an individual product or service line level?
 If not, perhaps it's time to review your internal reporting systems.

 2 Improve your business processes.
 Find efficiencies and get rid of activities that add little or no value.
-See our article on business process mapping.
+Click through to see our article on business process mapping.

 3 Involve your team.
 Empower them to help you find ways to improve profitability.

 4 Review your overheads.
 Are there costs that could be trimmed - or eliminated altogether?
 What are your management accounts telling you about your cost base?
 Is your budgeting process sufficiently robust?

 5 Consider how technology could help you improve returns.
 Can tech drive better efficiency, give your business more marketing reach, or enable you to provide more value to your customers?
 Contact our tech team today for more help and ideas.

 6 Boost customer retention.
 Finding new customers can be expensive.
 Look for ways to boost retention by offering more value to your customers.

 7 Focus your efforts and attention on your most profitable customers, products and channels.
 If you don't know who your most profitable customers are, perhaps it's time to review your financial reporting systems.
 Modern cloud accounting software such as Quickbooks and Xero can be a good investment.